frontenddogma/web-development-glossary/manuscript/intro.md

 Finally, and unfortunately, there are certainly errors, and perhaps also controversy.
 Please [help improve the glossary](https://github.com/j9t/web-development-glossary-forum/issues/new) as well as, if applicable, Wikipedia and MDN.
 Trying to give back to the communities, work on the book led to numerous small improvements to both [Wikipedia](https://en.wikipedia.org/wiki/Special:Contributions/Jens_Meiert) and [MDN articles](https://wiki.developer.mozilla.org/en-US/dashboards/revisions?user=j9t), but it is unlikely that these improvements covered all there was to improve.
 Thank you for contributing as well.

-### Disclaimer

-Use the glossary at your own risk.
-I, the author, Jens Oliver Meiert, assume no responsibility or liability for errors or omissions in the contents of this book.
-All information is subject to change and provided “as is,” with no guarantees of completeness, accuracy, or usefulness.

 ### Licenses

 The Web Development Glossary is licensed under a [CC BY-SA 4.0 (Attribution-ShareAlike 4.0 International) license](https://creativecommons.org/licenses/by-sa/4.0/).